This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Pineapple Upside Down Cake

-These photos and instructions help you visualize how to make a mini pineapple upside down cake.
+These photos and instructions help you visualize how to make a pineapple upside down cake for one person.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a small bowl, melt the butter and stir in the brown sugar until combined.
+1. Melt the butter in a small bowl.
+Stir in the brown sugar until well combined.

-2. Pour the mixture into a buttered 10-ounce oven-safe ramekin.
-Place the pineapple slice on top and set the cherry in the center.
+2. Pour the butter and brown sugar mixture into a buttered 10-ounce oven-safe ramekin.
+Place the pineapple slice on top and set the cherry in the center of the pineapple.

-3. In a separate bowl, mix the cake batter ingredients until smooth.
+3. In a separate bowl, whisk the cake batter ingredients until smooth.

-1. To flip the pineapple upside down cake, let the cake cool for 15 minutes.
-Run a knife around the edges to loosen it.
-Place a plate over the ramekin, hold both together, and carefully flip.
-Lift off the ramekin, the cake should release onto the plate.
+1. Let the cake cool in the ramekin for 15 minutes.
+Run a knife around the edge to loosen it.
+Place a plate over the ramekin, hold both together, and carefully invert the cake onto the plate.
+Lift off the ramekin and serve.
 Use oven mitts if the ramekin is still warm.

 a small pineapple upside down cake with a fork on the side of the plate.